What the quantum software stack actually looks like today

-Furthermore, we have Analog and Special-Purpose models, like quantum annealing.
-Think of these as the “embedded systems” of the quantum world—highly optimized for specific tasks like combinatorial optimization but lacking the flexibility of gates.
-Finally, there is the Hybrid Workflow.
-This is where most of us will actually work: running heavy classical preprocessing in Python, calling a quantum subroutine, and then postprocessing the results.
+Then there are the analog and special purpose machines, quantum annealing among them.
+Think of them as the embedded systems of this world, tuned hard for jobs like combinatorial optimization and without the flexibility of gates.
+The third one, the hybrid workflow, is where most of us will end up: heavy classical preprocessing in Python, a quantum subroutine in the middle, then postprocessing the results.

 from qiskit import QuantumCircuit, transpile